-The following war establishment for a general construction company was published in January 1940 and appears in January – June 1940 War Establishments: WO 24/937. held at the National Archives.
 A general construction company consisted of a headquarters and four works sections and was “organized for general construction work in the field”.
 Six officers served with a general construction company, with the commanding officer, a Major and the second-in-command a Captain, serving with the headquarters.
-Each workshop section was commanded by a subaltern, either a Lieutenant or Second Lieutenant.
+Each section was commanded by a subaltern, either a Lieutenant or Second Lieutenant.
 Then there were 253 other ranks.
-Twenty-five of these other ranks served with the headquarters, while each section contained fifty-six.
+Twenty-five of these other ranks served with the headquarters, while each section contained fifty-seven.
 The total strength of a company was 259 all ranks.

 Of the 253 other ranks serving with the company, 230 were tradesmen, having passed a trade test in a particular skill.
 This will be recorded in a soldier’s service record along with their skill level in that trade.
-There were ten different trades, with Concreters of whom there were 64 and Pioneers of whom there were 118 making up the bulk of the tradesmen.
+There were ten different trades, with 64 concreters and 118 pioneers making up the bulk of the tradesmen.
 The other trades were carpenters and joiners, clerks, draughtsmen (architectural), engine artificers, drivers (transportation plant), fitters, platelayers, and engine hands internal combustion.
 There were also twenty-six non-tradesmen, all drivers internal combustion (I.C.) who drove and maintained a company’s vehicles.
-Though six of them acted as Batmen for the officers, and one each was on sanitary duties and another on water duties.
+Though six of them acted as batmen for the officers, one was on sanitary duties and another on water duties.
 For transport, a company had:

 How to Research a General Construction Company